Better Language Models Exhibit Higher Visual Alignment

 LLMs can effectively absorb and interpolate substantial amounts of factual knowledge about the visual world.

 Decoder-based language models consistently outperform encoder architectures in visual tasks.
-With Gemma-2 (9B), an off-the-shelve LLM represented visual information best.
+With Gemma-2 (9B), an off-the-shelf LLM represented visual information best.

 We discovered a strong correlation between a language model's general capabilities and its visual understanding, with a Pearson correlation of 0.768.